microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 This could be achieved by including in the undo message a characterization of the region of the document to be affected by the undo.
 This may need to be characterized as a combination of input context regions and output context regions.

+## V1 Undo

+Here we detail the vision for the first implementation of undo.

+This first version aims to achieve some basic undo functionality with a minimum amount of code changes and complexity.
+To that end, we mostly reuse the existing code paths for changesets by always sending concrete undos over the wire.
+The undo edit is created by inverting the edit that needs to be undone, and rebasing that inverse over all the changes that have been applied since.

+Sending concrete undo edits alleviates the need establish and maintain distributed consensus on an undo window.
+It does however require sending rebased changes over the wire.

+### Concrete Undo of Unsequenced Changes

+Using concrete undos even when the change to be undone has not been sequence is somewhat problematic because we cannot know in advance the exact impact of the change to undo.

+For this V1, we simply produce a "best attempt" undo based on the most up to date version of the change to be undone.
+This could lead to some data loss in scenarios where the change to be undone deletes a subtree under which content is concurrently inserted.

+### Undo Tree

+In order to perform an undo operation, it is necessary that we are able to determine which prior edit is to be undone.
+To that end, we need to maintain a tree of undoable commits.
+That tree is a sparse copy of the commit tree maintained by the `EditManager` for branch management.

+The structure forms a tree as opposed to a linked-list because different local branches can share the same ancestor commits.
+Each branch however only ever sees a single spine of this tree, which therefore looks like a linked-list to said branch.

+The tree is sparse because it does **_not_** contain the following kinds of edits:

+-   Edits authored by other clients (this is only a concern for the part of the tree that represents the trunk).
+-   Edit authored on other branches.
+-   Undo edits.

+Note that some of these edits in the tree may be part of the trunk while others may be on a branch.
+Each branch need only maintain a "head" pointer to the child-most commit on the branch.

+#### Adding New Commits

+When a new edit is made by the local client, one of two things must happen:

+-   If the edit is not an undo then an undoable commit node is added under the head undoable commit maintained by the branch on which the edit was made.
+    This new undoable commit becomes the new head undoable commit for this branch.
+-   If the edit is an undo then the head undoable commit maintained by the branch on which the edit was made is popped.
+    The parent of the undone commit becomes the new head undoable commit for this branch.

+#### Forking

+When a branch is forked
+(whether from the trunk or an existing branch) the new branch can simply obtain the head undoable commit pointer from the parent branch.
+This helps keep forking cheap.

+#### Pulling

+When a branch is pulled, it must re-attach whatever undoable commits it has to the head of undo list maintained by the parent branch.
+This can be done by finding the lowest common ancestor in between the two branches, and attaching to the tip of the parent branch all of the commits on the child branch that lie under the common ancestor.

+Note that all the commits from the child branch will undergo rebasing so the undoable commit nodes for them will need to be remade.
+It would not be valid to simply update the existing child branch's undo commit node objects by updating the edits and repair data (see below) within.
+That's because it's possible that the child branch may itself be the parent branch of some other child branch, whose undo queue includes those commit nodes.
+The child-most branch's commit nodes should not be affected by the fact that its parent branch executed a pull.

+#### Dropping Old Commits

+As sequenced edits fall out of the collab window, we have the option to either drop or retain the corresponding commit nodes in the undo tree.
+We can let the application pick a maximum length for the undo queue of the user.

+Retaining commits that fall out of the collab window muddies the statement that this commit tree is a sparse version of the normal commit tree.
+It can be still be thought of as sparse if we ignore the fact that sequenced commits get dropped from it as the collab window advances.

+### Repair Data

+Creating a concrete undo edit requires access to the repair data associated with the edit to be undone.

+This data can be stored in a repair data store that is co-located with the edit on the undoable commit tree.
+This approach has the following pros and cons:

+-   Con: This approach fails to take advantage of repair data store's ability to store repair data for multiple edits.
+    Storing the repair data separately for each edit can lead to additional memory overhead because document paths are not shared between edits.
+-   Pro: This approach does not require that repair data stores be able to remove repair data from their internal storage (which is not yet supported).
+    This may also make up for the overhead mentioned above because it makes it faster to discard repair data (we just drop the reference to the store that contains the repair data).

 ## Glossary

 ### Interim Change